Choonholic/ChzzkDownloader/doc/en-US/chzzk_video_manager_manual.en-US.md

 Click `Chzzk Video Manager` in Start menu, or execute `ChzzkVideoManager.exe` in `Chzzk Downloader Environment`.

 ## Verifying Prerequisites
 Chzzk Video Manager requires Chzzk Video Downloader and Chzzk Transport Finalizer to be properly set up for full functionality.
-Additionally, Chzzk Video Downloader requires proper configurations of Streamlink (Version 7.0.0 or higher) and FFmpeg (Version 7.0 or higher).
+Additionally, Chzzk Video Downloader requires proper configurations of Streamlink (Version 7.0.0 or higher) and the official major versions of FFmpeg (Version 7.0 or higher).
 When Chzzk Video Manager starts, it checks whether this prerequisite is met, and if not, it will display the following dialog.

 <div style='text-align: center'>
 <img src='../../img/screenshots/vman_en-US/vman_prerequisites.png' />